BabylonJS/JsRuntimeHost/Documentation/DebugJavascriptDevTools.md

 ## Add the Remote Target URL
 On whichever Chromium-based browser you're using (Edge or Chrome), navigate to `about://inspect`.
-Click `Configure...` and in the target discovery settings add an entry `localhost:{port}`, where `{port}` is consistent with the one supplied to the call in [AppRuntime_V8.cpp](https://github.com/BabylonJS/JsRuntimeHost/blob/f487c7b3f89b407e95a53543a06a34f1a1fbb860/Core/AppRuntime/Source/AppRuntime_V8.cpp#L85) and [AppRuntime_JSI.cpp](https://github.com/BabylonJS/JsRuntimeHost/blob/09c5acc49a6a64dec0e62075aebac6ad0a32aa93/Core/AppRuntime/Source/AppRuntime_JSI.cpp#L39).
+Click `Configure...` and in the target discovery settings add an entry `localhost:{5643}`.

 ![Target discovery settings](Images/DevTools/chrome-targets.png)

 ## Setting Up To Debug
-Make sure to change the line in [tests.js](https://github.com/BabylonJS/JsRuntimeHost/blob/f487c7b3f89b407e95a53543a06a34f1a1fbb860/Tests/UnitTests/Scripts/tests.js#L2) to true, or else the DevTools won't have enough time to attach to the Javascript Instance.
+Make sure to change the line in [tests.js](https://github.com/BabylonJS/JsRuntimeHost/blob/f487c7b3f89b407e95a53543a06a34f1a1fbb860/Tests/UnitTests/Scripts/tests.js#L2) to true, or else the DevTools won't have enough time to attach to the JavaScript Instance.
 If you are debugging your own script, you can also use [setTimeout()](https://developer.mozilla.org/en-US/docs/web/api/settimeout) to delay the execution of the code you are trying to debug while you wait to attach the debugger.

 ## Debugging on Android/Emulator